AlexRNG/Conways_game_of_life/README.md

-# Conways_game_of_life
+# Conways Game of Life
-As a fun little project to waste some time and continue my programming over the summer break I began this project to create a conways game of life in python using pygame.
+As a fun little project to waste some time and continue my programming over the summer break I began this project to create a Conway's Game of Life in python using pygame.
 Conway's Game of Life is a cellular automaton. it consists of cells, which using only a couple simple mathematical rules can come to life, die, and propegate depending on starting conditions.
 The rules of this game are:
 1. If a cell has one or fewer neighbors who are alive it dies